Arracacia xanthorrhiza: Cultivation

 A freshly harvested arracacha root, still covered with dirt.

-The plant is native to the region west of the Andes and grows at altitudes varying from 200 to 3,600 meters with an optimal altitude of between 1,800 and 2,500 meters.
+The plant is native to the region west of the Andes and grows at altitudes varying from 200 to 3,600 m with an optimal altitude of between 1,800 and 2,500 m.
 It is frequently grown with other crops such as maize, beans, and coffee.
 The plant is very susceptible to viruses and is slow to mature (10–12 months), but requires much less fertilizer input than the potato.
 Its harvest season in the Southern Hemisphere spans from January to September.
-Arracacia's roots need to be picked promptly lest they become woody.
+Arracacia roots need to be picked promptly lest they become woody.
 They have a short shelf life and must reach consumers within a week of harvest.
-Fresh arracachas can be kept in the refrigerator for 2 to 3 weeks.
+Fresh plants can be kept in the refrigerator for 2 to 3 weeks.

 Arracacha cultivation can be very lucrative.
 It was imported into Brazil in the 19th century and has been grown commercially since the 1960s.
 Brazilian crop improvement programs have developed varieties that are ready to harvest in seven months.